cbeck88/libwml/README.md

 Potentially, something like **libwml** could be used inside wesnoth itself, because it would lead to more rigorous parsing and error reporting.
 The game itself would be capable of catching typo problems that right now it just ignores.
-Also, **libwml** parsing is much faster than the parsing that wesnoth does internally, for a variety of reasons, and the final data representation is much more compact than the `config` structure that wesnoth uses.
+Also, **libwml** parsing is much faster than the parsing that wesnoth does internally, for a variety of reasons.
 However, it would be a lot of work to port wesnoth itself to use **libwml**.
-Also **libwml** is coded in a style that is quite different from wesnoth's codebase, making critical use of some powerful template libraries.
+Also **libwml** is not really that mature right now, it is quite experimental.
-This is really important for **libwml**, it allows a ton of code-reuse in a parser library like this, and allows the **libwml** codebase to be very compact.
-But wesnoth's codebase historically doesn't use any template stuff like that.
-The current developers might not be comfortable with this style.
-And while wesnoth is pretty slow to load it's data files, it's not so slow that ripping out the old code is absolutely necessary.
-A big change like that is also likely to break things.
-So it's not clear it's worth it for the Wesnoth 1 engine.
-Also, I hear some wesnoth developers really like MSVC, and I'm not particularly interested in arguing about it.
+And it places much more demands on the C++ compiler for recent C++ features than wesnoth does.
+So it's not clear that this is a good idea right now.

 A final consideration is that **libwml** could be used to to create a tool like **wmllint** which is very precise and rigorous.
 The original **wmllint** tool was just a python script based on line-by-line regular expressions.
 It doesn't